devArty24/portafolio-PWA/README.md

 ## About Project

-This project is for a personal portfolio and works as a PWA.
+This project is to a test for a personal portfolio and works as a PWA.

 Try opening this url `https://devarty24.github.io/portafolio-PWA/` on your cell phone and so it will recommend installing the PWA